How to lower home insurance

 3. Bundle home and motor vehicle insurance

-Many insurers offer savings for combining homeowners and car insurance.
-At Progressive, new customers who save bundling home and auto save over 20% on average.* Progressive also offers a multi-policy discount** for combining a boat, motorcycle, or RV policy with home insurance.
+Many insurers offer ways to save on home insurance and by bundling with your auto policy.
+New customers who bundle homeowners and auto insurance with Progressive save 22% on average.* Progressive also offers a multi-policy discount** for combining a boat, motorcycle, or RV policy with home insurance.

 4. Seize the discounts